 Like clockwork, as the dog days of summer slowly faded into the crisp fall, my worries about the coming school year would surface.
 I would steel myself for the inevitable: my daughter’s back-to-school anxiety that practically radiated off her shoulders.
-And, when she started to worry about lunchroom assignments, new teachers, and whether she would have friends in her classes, I’d find myself awake at night, at a loss for how to help her.
+When she started to worry about lunchroom assignments, new teachers, and whether she would have friends in her classes, I’d find myself awake at night, at a loss for how to help her manage her anxiety.

 A Long History of Back to School Anxiety